se4ai/se4ai.github.io/docs/abc/data.md

 - Symbolic column have one range per symbolic value; eg.. for _outlook_, its ranges are _overcast_, _rainy_, and _sunny_.
 - For numeric columns, ranges can be inferred.
-For e
+For example, the `temp` column shown above is charted below.
+Note that this sequence can be approximated by the three ranges
+    - _temp&lt;68_
+    - _temp&lt;81_
+    - _temp&ge;81_

 ![](/img/abcdatatemp.png)